LucasVega777/AprendePy/README.md

 License
-This project is licensed under the Apache 2.0 License - see the LICENSE.txt file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE.txt]LICENSE.txt file for details